zabaras/MH-MDGM/README.md

 ## Multiscale deep generative model (MDGM)

-To train MDGM, you can change the directions and run corresponding  example (Gaussian/ Channel) for different scales:
+To train MDGM, you can change the directory and run corresponding  example (Gaussian/ Channel) for different scales:

 The list of the generative model realized in the paper (refer the paper for details):